This almond basil sauce is so incredibly creamy that you would never think that it’s vegan!

-You would not believe that this creamy basil sauce is completely free from dairy!
+You would not believe that this creamy almond basil sauce is completely free from dairy!
 By using soaked almonds, you’ll get that creaminess and richness that brings all the beautiful flavours.

 This almond basil sauce is great to add to your salad (think crispy lettuce, tomato, onions, chickpeas, quinoa or whatever you fancy) or with fish and grilled chicken.
 Or add it on top of or pizza to make your pizza (guilty of that!)
 Or why not as a spread on your sandwich?
 Dip some crudités in this sauce?
 The list is endless!

-This recipe calls for blanched almonds, but if you don’t have blanched almonds at hand, you can easily blanch your almonds by yourself!
+This almond basil sauce calls for blanched almonds, but if you don’t have blanched almonds at hand, you can easily blanch your almonds by yourself!
 By pouring boiling water over the almonds, the skin will pouf up and detach from the nut, which means you can then peel the skin off with your hands.
 It will only take 10 minutes longer (or less) and save you some money, as blanched almonds can be pricey.

 This recipe will yield about 200 ml, so a little less than a cup and will stay fresh up to 3 days in the fridge.